Niittyv/Security-Homelab/README.md

 <img width="1454" height="782" alt="kuva" src="https://github.com/user-attachments/assets/1bb70485-faff-4bd4-9200-053a14a8fd12" />

-Maybe there is an issue with the browser because I couldn't install the Add-on via web UI.
-The size limit of installations through web UI is 50MB while the Add-on file is just 211KB.
+Maybe there is an issue with the browser web session because I couldn't install the Add-on via web UI.
+The CLI doesn't depend on web sessions.
+The size limit of installations through web UI is 50MB while the Add-on file is just 211KB so the size can't be the issue either.

 ## Setting up Linux Kali VM on my Thinkpad X230 laptop